djalbat/the-occam-user-manual/content/writing-with-highmark/installation-and-publishing.md

 In this terminal type the following command to publish the book:

 ```
-highmark --client the-occam-user-manual
+highmark --client --fonts the-occam-user-manual
 ```

 As already mentioned, once the book has been published the browser should refresh.

-The `client` option will cause a JavaScript client to be bundled with the output HTML file in order to improve the end user experience.
+The `client` option will cause a bundled JavaScript client to be provided alongside the output HTML file, which improves the end user experience.
+As well as supporting pagination it provides for variabble font sizes, toggling the browser's full screen mode and so on.

+The `fonts` option will cause twenty CMU fonts to be copied to the `font` directory alongisde to the output HMTL file.
+This subject will be touched upon later.

+@pageNumber